abishekatp/notes/notes/QC/131_MS_Classical_Information.md

 #### What about partial measurement of independent multiple systems?

 If you take an example `Ex-4` the two systems we discussed there are not independent systems.
-So when we measured the system $X_1$ it give us some information about the state of the system $X_2$ before actually measuring $X_2$.
+So when we measured the system $X_1$ it gave us some information about the state of the system $X_2$ before actually measuring the system $X_2$.

 When two systems are independent then measuring one of systems doen't provide any information about the second system before the measurement of the second system.